-(John said many believed Merlin was buried in Marlborough, and that in fact that’s where the town’s name came from.)
+(John said many believe Merlin was buried in Marlborough, and that in fact that’s where the town’s name came from.)

 Miguel and me with his Teddy Bear in the garden on Sudeley Street.
 I loved the brick work that was done one time and another.
 I loved the way it displayed age with a singularity of purpose.

 When I finally went to a hair saloon and had my hair cut, John didn’t notice.
-So as soon as I could get another appointment I went and had it cut again.
+So I went and had it cut again.
 Still John didn’t notice, so I made an appointment at Selfridges’s saloon and had it cut again.
-That night John looked at me, looked at me again, and with a curious look on his face asked, “Is your hair getting
+That night John looked at me, looked at me again, and with a curious look on his face asked, “Is your hair getting shorter?”

 I knit Miguel’s sweater.
 It’s a yin yang design that I chose, for which John wrote the pattern.
 John really seemed to be able to do anything.

 There were so many good times that it’s hard to believe how much I cried from the time my mother said never toÂ return to Wisconsin.

 I tend to think my relationship with John was doomed from the time my mother wrote me saying I’d never been any good.
 I was so shocked I left the letter lying on John’s desk.
 His parents came from Jersey (the Chanel Island) to visit, and found the letter.